The steamer SS Liverpool colliding with The Barque Laplata.

 Where possible, all of our Cornish Tin & Gold and Cornish Tin & Silver jewellery is identified with a tiny map of Cornwall.
 Wedding rings have a map stamped on the inside.

 Wedding Designer of the Year 2014

-It would be our pleasure should you wish to contact us for further information regarding Cornish Tin & Gold and Silver, or we would be delighted to recieve you at Wearnes should you wish to visit one our historic and charming retail stores.
+It would be our pleasure should you wish to contact us for further information regarding our exclusive jewellery range, or we would be delighted to recieve you at Wearnes should you wish to visit one our historic and charming retail stores.
 Our experienced and friendly staff will be only too pleased to be of assistance.” – Sarah & Adam Corbridge